Arizona State Parks

 Rock Climbing and Mountaineering

 Picacho Peak State Park is the ideal destination for rock climbing enthusiasts due to its moderately-challenging Hunter Trail.
 The steep route cuts through the mountain and climbers must carefully search for handholds and footholds in the rock as cables are of little help.
-The trail may be grueling but the view from above is well worth it.
+Make sure you have good pair of rock climbing shoes The trail may be grueling but the view from above is well worth it.